okviz/okviz.github.io/_mydocs/calendar-pro/options/cells/index.md

 next_reading:       true
 next_reading_title: Options
 ---
-This section describes the the **Cell Appearance** option which provides information about how cells are displayed in a visual is displayed in Calendar Pro.
+This section describes the **Cell Appearance** option which provides information about how cells are displayed in a visual is displayed in Calendar Pro.

 Learn how to modify its fields by reading the subsections.